jp1995/kappa-launcher/README.md

 Kappa Launcher
 ============

-Kappa Launcher is a simple bash script that uses rofi to display and launch your followed Twitch streams
+Kappa Launcher is a simple bash script that uses rofi to display and launch your followed Twitch streams.

 ![output](https://cdn.discordapp.com/attachments/534004815160934410/674739062338355227/klm-optimized.gif)